0install/docs/docs/details/policy-settings.md

 If problems are found, it will instead be marked as **Buggy**, or **Insecure**.
 Neither will be selected by default, but it is useful to see the reason (you might opt to continue using a buggy version if it works for you, but should never use an insecure one). **Developer** is like a more extreme version of **Testing**, where the program is expected to have bugs.

+!!! note
-Note: If you want to use the second item on the list because the first is buggy, for example, then it is better to mark the first version as buggy than to mark the second as preferred.
+    If you want to use the second item on the list because the first is buggy, for example, then it is better to mark the first version as buggy than to mark the second as preferred.
 This is because when a new version is available, you will want that to become the version at the top of the list, whereas a preferred version will always be first.